 The decision of whether a product should be standardized or localized in an international market is at the crux of a brand’s strategy.
-McDonald's is adept at localizing its offerings as per local tastes and preferences.
+McDonald's is adept at localizing its offerings to local tastes and preferences.
 Product has to be the focus of any business.

 However, brands such as Nike and Apple sell the same products worldwide.
 This works for them as it aligns with their image of an aspirational brand.

-The pricing of a product in an international market is arrived upon after looking at several factors that include:
+The pricing of a product in an international market is arrived upon after looking at several factors, including: